ZoeBijl/Tantares/README.md

 - TAC LS

 ## Changelog

+### 1.1.2

+- Added text to indicate parts of old Tantares
+- Renamed version file from TantaresCategories to TantaresPatches

 ### 1.1.1
 - Added TAC LS to the T-KY1, H-4D1, and H-JT3 orbital modules (so you can re-supply your space station)